OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_Tweet/README.md

 # Big-Data-Project-ELK - Ingestion Tweets with Nifi
-This branch develops the implementation of the ingestion and analyze of tweets using Nifi and the ELK suite together.
+Implementation of the ingestion and analyze of tweets using Nifi and the ELK suite together.

 # Steps to implement the project